SpotOnInc/java-nats/README.md

 [![License Apache 2](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

-This is version 2.1 of the Android port to the [java-nats](https://github.com/nats-io/java-nats) library.
+This is version 2.1 of the Android API 21 port to the [java-nats](https://github.com/nats-io/java-nats) library.

 It has no external dependencies.
-I replaced some JDK classes not available in Android pre API 24 with implementations based on available JDK classes.
+I replaced some JDK classes not available in Android API 21 with implementations based on available JDK classes.

 ## Kotlin Coroutines